Jazz++ MIDI Sequencer

 cd

 2. Checkout the HEAD version of Jazz++ using the following command.
-You must have a Subversion client loaded on your machine.
+You must have a Subversion client installed on your machine.

 3. Change directory to the created jazz directory and run the bootstrap script.